The Future of Evidence Management

 We believe so strongly in this that we will help get you started.
 We’ll organize a meeting.
 We’ll help you file to incorporate at the state level.
 We’ll help you file as a 501 C3.
 We’ll provide any support and any resources that we can to get you off the ground.
 It’s that important to us.

 I don’t want any control over your organization.
 I don’t want to participate in your organization on any level, other than getting you off the ground, and helping you become successful.
-So 21 in 2021 is going to be one of the things that we’re going to resume.
 You know… seeing the future is really easy when it’s all about the plans that you’ve created on your own.

 Let’s just say that I would love to see a total of 21 state property and evidence associations across the country, by the end of 2021.
 Whatever we can do to facilitate that, or make that happen, we want to be a part of.
 We’re almost finished in Missouri.